thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2021-03-03-if-ui-is-not-ready-what-to-automate.md

 # Conclusion

 Hope that helps.
 If you disagree with any point or want to add more, please leave a note in the Comment section below.
 Happy automating!

+> DISCLAIMER: I'm not affiliated with or sponsored by any of the tools mentioned in this article or the companies behind them.
+I receive no commission for directing traffic to those tools whatsoever.
+All product and company names are the registered trademarks of their original owners.
+The use of any trade name or trademark is for identification and reference purposes only and does not imply any association with the trademark holder or their brands.